 About Daniel Mirea

 Daniel Mirea is a senior psychotherapist and lecturer who trained in all aspects of Cognitive Behavioural Therapy (including Mindfulness, Hypno-CBT and EMDR) with a career of more than 25 years in the mental health field.
 He is an accredited practitioner with both BABCP and UKCP, a fellow alumnus of King’s College and a senior associate at The Royal Medical Society.
-He is a director of a private mental heath services provider and also manages his own private practice; Daniel is an experienced consultant clinical supervisor within the South-East London trust and a CBT course leader with NSPC – Midddlesex University and Regents University.
-He has a particular interest in integrating hypnosis with CBT and as a result developed his own brand of CBT called NeuroAffective-CBT.
+He is a director of a private mental health services provider and also manages his own private practice; Daniel is an experienced consultant clinical supervisor within the South-East London trust and a CBT course leader with NSPC – Middlesex University and Regents University.
+He has a particular interest in integrating hypnosis with CBT in the context of trans-diagnostic approaches.

 Fee: £145, with an Early Bird Rate of £95! (expires 30 days before the course starts).